 - 1983.
 A 25th anniversary service was held, culminating in the burning of the mortgage.

 - 1992.
 The Rev. Judith Brain was installed as the sixth settled pastor.

 - 1997.
 An addition, designed by Bechtel Frank Erickson Architects, was completed.
 Weekly summer worship services began in the new air-conditioned space.
 The sanctuary was renovated the following year.

 - 2001.
 An anonymous donation established the Equipping the Saints Fund, intended to stimulate lay leadership in mission and care activities.

 - 2002.
 The congregation voted to become an Open and Affirming (ONA) congregation.

 - 2004.
 The Pilgrim Memorial Garden was established.

 - 2007.
-An extensive renovation of the lower level of the church was completed, including the kitchen, fellowship hall, and the classrooms housing Pilgrim Nursery School.
+An extensive renovation of the lower level of the church was completed, including the kitchen, fellowship hall, and the classrooms housing the former Pilgrim Nursery School.